Disc Golf Weight Explained – Choosing the Best Disc Weight

 Midrange Disc Weights

-Some Midrange Discs have wider diameters, and thus the PDGA allows for heavier max weights.
+Some midrange discs have wider diameters, and thus the PDGA allows for heavier max weights.
 Large diameter mids like the Buzzz and Roc3 have max weights of up to 180 grams.

 If you’re looking for something very overstable, you probably want a heavier disc, or at least something in the 165g plus weight range.
 If you want something that will glide a little bit more and not fall to the ground as fast, consider something lighter than mid weight for that mold.